-- 3.24(e)(1) Any individual or agency wishing to distribute written material on the SMU campus must be sponsored by a University department or a campus organization. - 3.24(e)(2) Any illegal items may not be distributed. - 3.24(e)(3) Items to be distributed must be approved by the Director of Student Activities or his/her designee. - 3.24(e)(4) Distribution shall be orderly and not interfere with the rights of students or other members of the University community and must be conducted by members of the sponsoring organization.
+- 3.24(e)(1) Any individual or agency wishing to distribute written material on the SMU campus must be sponsored by a University department or a student organization. - 3.24(e)(2) Any illegal items may not be distributed. - 3.24(e)(3) Distribution of publications, excluding official University publications, must be approved by the Director of Student Activities or his/her designee. - 3.24(e)(4) Distribution shall be orderly and not interfere with the rights of students or other members of the University community and must be conducted by members of the sponsoring organization.
 Distributors must supply a trash receptacle at the site of distribution and are responsible for all distributed material discarded on campus grounds. - 3.24(e)(5) Distribution in the Student Center may be done only from a reserved area.
-Reservations must be made through the Student Center reservations office. - 3.24(e)(6) Distribution in residence halls must have prior approval by the Office of Residence Life and Student Housing.
+Reservations must be made through the Student Center reservations office.

+3.24(e)(6) Distribution in residence halls must have prior approval by the Department of Residence Life and Student Housing.
 (See Community Standards and Student Conduct in the Residence Halls.)